 St. Matthew offers the Sacrament of Baptism every Sunday at 2 pm except the fifth Sunday of the month.
 Parents are required to attend a baptism preparation class.
 These classes are held on the second and fourth Sunday of the month.
-Please contact Rachel Willoughby with questions, or to receive the schedule of and register for baptism preparation classes.
+Please contact Rachel Willoughby with questions.

 It is the very ancient custom of the Church that at the celebration of the sacrament of Baptism or Confirmation, a godparent/sponsor is present.
 The function of the godparent/sponsor is: a) together with the celebrant who baptizes or confirms, to represent the Church in receiving the person into the communion of the Church; and b) to support the person in living the Catholic Christian life.

 In accord with Canon 874 of the Code of Canon Law, the Church can admit a person to the role of godparent/sponsor if: a) he or she is more than sixteen years of age; b) is a baptized Catholic who has been Confirmed, has already received the Blessed Eucharist, and lives a life of faith which befits the role to be undertaken; and c) is neither the father or the mother of the person.